smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 - A configuration path is built by taking the object type prefix (or namespace) and the mapping member name
 - The member name is converted to its kebab-case format
-- If the member name is represented as a getter, the member name is taken from its property name equivalent, and then converted to its kebab-case format.
+- If the member name is represented as a getter, the member name is taken from its property name equivalent, and then converted to its kebab-case format
 - The configuration value is automatically converted to the member type
-- The configuration path is required to exist with a valid configuration value or the mapping will fail.
+- The configuration path is required to exist with a valid configuration value or the mapping will fail

 !!! info